 Are there any techniques for controlling crying?
 I doubt that my problem requires clinical attention; however, it frequently manifests itself as a serious handicap.
 During conflicts (particularly with professional superiors or with significant others), I find myself unable to defend my position, which only makes the problem worse.
 Sympathy only tends to aggravate the crying and it is impossible to stop once it starts.
 I am a twenty-four-year-old graduate student, and I don't seem to be growing out of it.
 Any suggestions would be greatly appreciated.

-- When you feel frustrated or angry at a supervisor, imagine some things you could say, such as, "I appreciate your feedback on _____.
+- When you feel frustrated or angry at a supervisor, imagine some potential responses, such as, "I appreciate your feedback on _____.
 I was hoping we could include my input in the report as well."

-- Or, imagine that you're with your partner and you feel yourself getting teary-eyed because you're angry or frustrated.
-Try saying, "Honey, I don't agree with what you just said and I'm feeling angry.
+- Imagine that you're with your partner and you feel yourself getting teary-eyed because you're angry or frustrated.
+You might try saying, "Honey, I don't agree with what you just said and I'm feeling angry.
 I need a minute to collect my thoughts so that we can talk about this and come to a solution."
-Telling your partner about your difficulty expressing conflict will hopefully make him or her more understanding, and give you the time and space you may need to collect your thoughts.